 Using high-proof alcohol, ensure you disinfect all the tools you are planning to use for cloning marijuana.

 The second step towards getting your clones would be to make use of the scissors or the special razor mentioned in the part above.
 Cut the clones from identified mature marijuana plants.
-You will know that a marijuana plant is mature is the leaves take an alternating shape where they join the tree at the branch.
-If they are not alternating, the plant is not mature thus not fit for cloning.
+You will know that a marijuana plant is mature if the leaves take an alternating shape where they join the tree at the branch.
+If they are not alternating, the plant is not mature and thus not fit for cloning.

 Soak the starter cubes in clean water for a few minutes.

 Inspect the mature marijuana plant you identified for cloning and see if you can spot an area for new branching.
 Once you identify the area, cut a place just below the spot.

 Ensure the newly cut part is done at 45 degrees.
-If you make cuts less or higher than that, the chances of your clones taking long to restart or even die are high if you don’t make it 45 degrees.
+If you make cuts less or higher than that, the chances of your clones taking a long time to restart or even dying are high if you don’t make it 45 degrees.
 In addition, you need to ensure the clones/cuts are 5 to 8 inches.

 Trim any lower and huge leaves that are on the new cut at your hand.
 You will however need to retain one or two fresh leaves.
 These leaves will form the basis of the new clones after transferring them.